 Avoiding sick people is suggested—especially since many respiratory viruses look similar, and about 80% of the coronavirus cases are mild like most upper respiratory infections.
 However, if someone needs care, they should not be abandoned and should be directed to medical care.
 Technology is a great way to facilitate care without exposure and risk of infection.
-We are still in influenza (the flu) season, and we have been seeing many cases in our hospitals and clinics.
 If someone you know is sick, make sure they are getting the care they need.
-If you’re the one who falls ill, stay home from work or school, and seek medical attention and testing.
+If you’re the one who falls ill, stay home from work or school and seek medical attention and testing.
 Most health care systems have a protocol for screening for potential exposures, including some text-based screening options.
-Just keep in mind that these protocols might change as more areas develop cases.

 How COVID-19 began

 In December 2019, local health officials in Wuhan, Hubei Province, China reported several cases of pneumonia among a group of people linked to a wholesale market in Wuhan.
 That was the start of COVID-19.
 This outbreak began in a highly-populated area, in the winter months, around the time for the celebration of Chinese New Year.
-Since the outbreak, we have seen spread to six continents.
-Travel restrictions and mandated quarantines are in place to slow down the spread of the virus.
+Since the outbreak, it has spread around the world.
+Travel restrictions and mandated quarantines were put in place to slow down the spread of the virus.

 The virus has a long incubation period, which makes it difficult to fully contain, as people may be without symptoms up to 14 days after exposure.
 The World Health Organization (WHO) has put the incubation period between 1–14 days, with an average of around five days (Q&A on Coronaviruses, 2020).
 But there has been a documented case in which symptoms didn’t show up until after day 27.